 "Continuation education is an alternative high school diploma program.
 It is for students who are sixteen years of age or older, have not graduated from high school, are still required to attend school, and who are at risk of not graduating.
 Many students in continuation education are behind in high school credits."

-Nevertheless, given other mounting financial challenges facing our District, our Superintendent ordered me to additionally reduce my teaching staff to 2 teachers and moved our Counselor to another Site.
+Again, given the financial challenges facing our District, our school needed to reduce our teaching staff, move our Counselor to another Site and stop offering electives that required District financial support.